martinjameswhite/CLEFT_GSM/HaloZeldovich/README.md

 Modi, White & Vlah, JCAP, submitted.

-This code can be used to model the real-space auto- and cross-correlations of biased tracers at large scales and high redshift, for example in modeling cross-correlations of galaxies or quasars and CMB lensing.
+This code can be used to model the Fourier, real-space, auto- and cross-correlations of biased tracers at large scales and high redshift, for example in modeling cross-correlations of galaxies or quasars and CMB lensing or quasar-galaxy cross-correlations.

-This code makes use of the "multiplicative convolutional fast integral transforms"
+This code makes use of the
+"multiplicative convolutional fast integral transforms"
 library:

 https://github.com/eelregit/mcfit